aldoprogrammer/aldoprogrammer/README.md

 <p align="left">
   - 🔭 I have worked for my campus's final project on <a href="https://simaru.umb.ac.id/register">UMB ChatBot</a>
 <!--   - 🌱 I’m currently learning React, Next JS, Tailwind CSS, Material UI, Ant-Design, Bootstrap 5, and JavaScript -->
-  - 👯 I’m looking to collaborate on Anyone's Open Source Project
+  - 👯 I’m looking to collaborate on Anyone's Open Source Project, Profesional expertise, remote worker with people around the world.
 <!--   - 👨‍💻 All of my projects are available at <a href="https://aldoportofolio.000webhostapp.com/">my portfolio</a> -->
   - 💬 Ask me about Full-Stack (Mobile & Web) Development, AI, ML, Web 3, UI UX Designer, PM & System Security
   - 📫 How to reach me: aldobesma@gmail.com